-As an inner-city latté sipper, it’s hard not to roll my eyes at some of the subject selections in the past, but then, for every swimmer, there’s been a notable feminist, or AC/DC.
+As a proud inner-city latté sipper (one sugar thanks), it’s hard not to roll my eyes at some of the subject selections in the past, but then, for every swimmer, there’s been a notable feminist, or AC/DC.
 (Yes, I’ll have a Victoria Bitter chaser with that latté, thank you.)

 AP likes to keep the identities of each year’s Legends a secret.
 I suspect it wants the general public to await the announcement with bated breath each year, like it waits to find out who’s going to host the Logies.
 I’m quite sure the general public doesn’t give a rats’.
 It must be an inconvenience for designers and printers, who probably have to sign confidentiality agreements on pain of death.
 And collectors of new issues are left without their usual heads-up in AP’s Stamp Bulletin, scrambling to catch up after the release.